Sifir-io/react-native-tor/README.md

 ## Why This ?
 Privacy is important and should not be hard.

-We provided a Daemon + A proxified native side client to make it all easy for devs.
+- Users shouldn't be expected to install 3rd party apps and setup custom VPNS to get more privacy.
+- Devs shouldn't have to jump through hoops to get Onion urls routing correctly
+- React native is an awesome tool and this brings awesome privacy to it.

 ## What This Does ?
+We provided a Daemon + A SOCKS5 enabled REST client to make it all easy for devs.
-Embeds Tor Daemon + Onion Routing into Zeus, removing the dependency on Orbot and allowing Tor usage on IOS Updates backend APIs to use Tor when enabled
+Embeds Tor Daemon + Onion Routing into your App, removing the dependency on Orbot and allowing Tor usage on IOS

 ## How it Does it ?